-- The system will compile students' code and generate Report. - The system will provide compile errors if code fails to compile. - o The system will terminate compilation if code is determined to be uncompilable. - The system will give students the option to provide inputs that will be used in compilation and Report.
-The inputs and outputs will be included in the report. - The system will give Instructors the option to provide new inputs for student's code.
-The new inputs and outputs will be shown in the Report. - The system will run unit tests if they have been provided by Instructor in the assignment.
-The system will generate a score according to pass/fail of unit tests, this score will be included in the Report. - The system will allow Instructors to modify any scores given by Grader. - The system will automatically deduct points from score in Report if an assignment is submitted after Due Date/Time.
+- The system will work with both Gcc and Clang - The system will compile students' code and generate reports. - o The system will provide compile output in the Preliminary Report. - The system will give students the option to provide stdin inputs that will be used in the execution of their code. - The system will show student input and their program's output in the Preliminary Report. - The system will give Instructors the option to provide new inputs for student's code.
+The new inputs and outputs will be shown in the Final Report. - The system will run unit tests if they have been provided by the Instructor in the assignment.
+The system will generate a score according to pass/fail of unit tests, this score will be included in the Preliminary Report. - The system will allow Instructors to modify any scores given by Grader, and the modified score will be shown in the Final Report. - Student will be provided both the Preliminary Report, and the Final Report.